oneapi-src/oneDPL/documentation/library_guide/introduction.rst

 Known Limitations
 *****************

+* Due to requirements of the SYCL specification, function object parameters passed in to algorithms executed with device policies must provide `const` function call operators.
 * For ``transform_exclusive_scan``, ``transform_inclusive_scan`` algorithms the result of the unary operation should be convertible to the type of the initial value if one is provided, otherwise it is convertible to the type of values in the processed data sequence: ``std::iterator_traits<IteratorType>::value_type``.